JOULES59/Getting-and-Cleanning-Data---Course-Project/CodeBook.md

 'features_info.txt': Shows information about the variables used on the feature vector.
 'features.txt': List of all features.
 'activity_labels.txt': Links the class labels with their activity name.
-'train/X_train.txt': Training set.
+'train/X_train.txt': Training set, size of 7352 x 561
-'train/y_train.txt': Training labels
+'train/y_train.txt': Training labels, size of 7352 x 1
-'train/subject_train.txt': Subjects.
-7352 x 1
+'train/subject_train.txt': Subjects, size of 7352 x 1
-'test/X_test.txt': Test set.
-2947 x 561
+'test/X_test.txt': Test set, size of 2947 x 561
-'test/y_test.txt': Test labels.
-2947 x 1
+'test/y_test.txt': Test labels, size of 2947 x 1
-'test/subject_test.txt': Subjects.
-2947 x 1
+'test/subject_test.txt': Subjects, size of 2947 x 1

+Data procesing:

+Merges the training and the test sets to create one data set.
+Extracts only the measurements on the mean and standard deviation for each measurement.
+Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
+From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.